DanyloLabai/discord-bot-joke/README.md

-Discord Bot Joe
+Bot Joe

-This is Joe — a bot that generates jokes to brighten your day!
+This is Joe — a discord bot that generates jokes to brighten your day!
 Just type !joke to get a random joke.